TEST REPORT – DOCULUS LUMUS

 Incident Light Mode Test

-Incident light with 4 strong LEDs (bright field illumination) allows to check even the finest printed details like microtext or nanotext.
+Incident light with 4 bright LEDs (bright field illumination) allows checking even the most delicate printed details like micro text or nano text.

 (Macao Passport 2010, 15x magnification)

 The UV light mode with its 4 bright UV LEDs (365 nm) allows an optimal depiction of UV security inks through the lens as well as from the side from a short distance.
 Also, deviations/observation, e.g., in handwriting (signature), are visible by UV Light.
 The use of ultraviolet or infrared light sources may visualize erased ink, notably if the ink has been deleted using a chemical solvent.